Nur Jahan: Quest for retention of Power

-Jahangir died on 28 October 1627.
-Jahangir's death sparked a war of succession between his remaining sons, Prince Khurram who was proclaimed as Shah Jahan by Jahangir and Prince Shahryar who was backed by Nur Jahan being her son-in-law.
+Jahangir died on 28 October 1627 and his death sparked a war of succession between his remaining sons, Prince Khurram who was proclaimed as Shah Jahan by Jahangir and Prince Shahryar who was backed by Nur Jahan being her son-in-law.
 Jahangir's eldest son Khusrau had rebelled against the Emperor, was partially blinded as a result and was later killed by Prince Khurram during an uprising in Deccan.
 Jahangir's second son, Parviz, was weak and addicted to alcohol.
-Afraid that if Shah Jahan was made emperor she would lose her powers and influence in the court, Nur Jahan favored Shahryar who she believed could be manipulated much more easily.
-During the first half of the war it appeared as though Shahryar and Nur Jahan might turn out to be the victors; however, the two were hindered by Nur Jahan's brother, Asaf Khan.
+Afraid to lose her powers and influence in the Mughal court if Shah Jahan would succeed her husband, she backed her son-in-law, Shahryar Mirza, who she believed could be easily manipulated thus retaining influence in the Mughal court.
+She wished for her daughter, Ladli Begum, to become Empress after her.
+During the first half of the war it appeared as though Shahryar and Nur Jahan might turn out to be the victors; however, the two were thwarted by Nur Jahan's brother, Asaf Khan.
 Asaf Khan, who was also the father of Mumtaz Mahal, sided with Shah Jahan.
 While Asaf Khan forced Nur Jahan into confinement, Shah Jahan defeated Shahryar's troops and ordered his execution.
 In 1628, Shah Jahan became the new Mughal emperor.

 Later years and death (1628–1645)

 Nur Jahan was put under house arrest by her brother on the orders of new Emperor Shah Jahan and spent the remainder of her life confined in Lahore with her young widowed daughter, Ladli Begum, and her granddaughter.
 The three of them lived a simple and austere life.

-She was granted an annual amount of 2 lakhs rupees by Shah Jahan.
-During this period she oversaw the completion of her father's mausoleum in Agra, which she started in 1622 and is now known as Itmad- ud- daulah's tomb.
+She was granted an annual amount of 200,000 rupees by Shah Jahan.
+During this period she oversaw the completion of her father's mausoleum in Agra, which she started in 1622 and is now known as Itmad-ud-daulah's tomb.
 The tomb served as the inspiration for the Taj Mahal, unarguably the zenith of Mughal architecture, the construction of which began in 1632 and which Nur Jahan must have heard about before she died.
 Nur Jahan died on 17 December 1645 at age 68.
 She is buried at her tomb in Shahdara Bagh in Lahore, which she had built herself.
 Upon her tomb is inscribed the epitaph "On the grave of this poor stranger, let there be neither lamp nor rose.
-Let neither butterfly’s wing burn nor nightingale sing".
+Let neither butterfly's wing burn nor nightingale sing".
 Her brother Asaf Khan's tomb is also located nearby.
 Her daughter, Ladli Begum was buried beside her in her mausoleum after her death.